MildewMan1/Deadlock_Multiplayer/README.md

 # Deadlock_Multiplayer
 This code allows Deadlock: Planetary Conquest to be played online over TCP Sockets.
+Put these 4 DLLs in the Deadlock folder.

 Known issues:
 1) If there are more than 2 human players, and the host player disconnects, the other 2 players will no longer be able to play.
 No current way to switch masters.